INTERSECT operator in

 a.
 Finding Common Records

-SELECT employee_id FROM contractors;
+SELECT employee_id FROM employeesINTERSECTSELECT employee_id FROM contractors;

-This query will return the employee_id
+This query will return the employee_ids

-that exist in both the employees
+that exist in both the employees and contractors tables.

 b.
 Comparing Two Data Sets